 FASFC

-Chefs are considered to be operators working in the food chain, so you must register with the FASFC as a "caterer".
+Chefs are considered to be operators working in the food chain, so you must register with the FASFC as a "caterer" to comply with the food regulations.

 Support

-Some structures offer specific support (for a fee):
+Other structures offer specialised support (for a fee):

-- BRUFOTEC.
-Brussels Food Technology assists in the implementation and monitoring of food safety and hygiene standards.
+- BRUFOTEC - Brussels Food Technology for food safety and hygiene compliance

 Where to set up your business?